 Loading... in the AACC College Catalog.

-The following certificates are only available to students who have completed a bachelor’s or associate’s degree and prepare students to advance in their careers.
+This certificate, available only to students who have completed an associate or bachelor’s degree, prepares students to advance in their careers.

 A degree from our Paralegal Studies Program will prepare you for a number of rewarding career paths.
 Our graduates pursue positions as paralegals, law office managers, court clerks, administrative assistants, legislative assistants, real estate settlement offices, victim advocates, attorneys and so much more.
 And with four-year transfer agreements with dozens of colleges and universities in Maryland and beyond, a degree from AACC has never been a better investment.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics).

 The Legal Studies Institute has articulation (transfer) agreements with a number of four-year colleges and universities in Maryland and beyond, so the transition from AACC to your college or university of choice can be seamless and straightforward.
 A number of students from our Paralegal Studies Program successfully complete their degrees at the University of Baltimore, Stevenson University and University of Maryland, University College.